Discovery Cafe offers Rifle Correctional Center inmates relatable, peer-to-peer conversations

 On the outside, Cohen founded Discovery Cafe.
 Since 2021, this program geared toward helping homeless, addicted and disenfranchised people has given a safe place for open and honest candor.
 It’s also a means for connecting people with several additional sources that may help their lives.
 This may include obtaining Social Security cards and proper identification.

 But what about those residing within the Colorado Department of Corrections?
-Once Covid-19 issues subsided, Cohen began bringing Discovery Cafe to the correctional facility in March.
+Once COVID-19 issues subsided, Cohen began bringing Discovery Cafe to the correctional facility in March.
 He also has plans to train inmates as recovery coaches, so they can also use shared experiences to connect with and help other people.

 “People have opportunities out here to go to a Mind Springs or Mountain Family for mental health or see a private therapist or go to AA or go to an outside church or go to Celebrate Recovery,” he said.
 “But to go into a place where these guys had nothing for a couple of years?
 It’s really powerful.”